Brightstar Blog

 Why I Day Trade the E-mini Dow

 Among those who day trade stock index futures, the E-mini Dow futures market is one of the best kept secrets on Wall Street.
 Many E-mini participants trade the S&P 500 (ES), Nasdaq-100 (NQ) or Russell 2000 (RTY).
 For various reasons, these markets are not as easy to trade.
+ES is mostly controlled by institutions which gives it a jerky institutional flavor in moving from one price level to another.
 Continued…

 How Long Does it Take to Learn?